The Quince Poacher blog has moved. Come join me at:

 On hot, humid evenings such as those we've been having this Melbourne summer, I want to spend as little time as possible in the kitchen.
 This dish is one I enjoy making on such nights.
 It's light and tasty as well as being a doddle to make.
 The noodles can be softened in cold water, the vegetables are crushed or chopped, quickly stir fried and stirred through the dish and cooking the pork is the most arduous task, you could even cook it outdoors on the BBQ if you liked.
 By using rice noodles and bean sprouts this dish is light yet surprisingly satisfying and the dressing provides a bit of zing and freshness.

-Easy Vietnamese Style Cookery (1995), from the Australian Women's Weekly cook book series, before they went all glossy and food pornish.
+The recipe comes from Easy Vietnamese Style Cookery (1995), from the Australian Women's Weekly cook book series, before they went all glossy and food pornish.
 I love the older books in the AWW series.
 I think many Gen Xers learnt to cook from these.
 I know I certainly did.
 The Italian Cooking Class Cookbook was one of my first 'adult' cookbooks, received as a gift when I was a teenager.
 I still have that cookbook, a bit battered and stained from use.
 I always return to these books when I want a recipe that is 'do-able' - clear instructions with ingredients I am likely to already have in the pantry or fridge.
 Did you know that Bill Granger taught himself to cook from the AWW cookbooks?
 Perhaps that is why his books are so well loved.

 Ingredients: